Focus and Scope

 The Journal of Energy in Southern Africa continues to expand its reviewer database to facilitate a quicker turnaround of publications.
 Firstly, to satisfy the double-blind review condition, authors should exclude their names and affiliations in the original manuscript at the time of submitting.
 A notification will be sent to the corresponding author to add these details at an appropriate time, usually at the end of a satisfactory review process.
 Secondly, if the reviewers chose to use track changes, they are requested to change their PCs user names to Reviewer A, B or C while working on the MS document under review: Go to File/options/username and change accordingly.
 Otherwise reviewers can create a new file and comment according to the line numbering in the original submission.

-It is important for the authors to give four proposed reviewers and their credentials when submitting an article (credentials include: title, name and surname, including middle initial when available, organisation or institution, discipline or faculty or department, position or role, email address).
+It is mandatory for the authors to give four proposed reviewers and their credentials when submitting an article (credentials include: title, name and surname, including middle initial when available, organisation or institution, discipline or faculty or department, position or role, email address).
+These proposed reviewers must be added under 'Comments for the Editor' during Step 1 of submission process.
 Potential reviewers can most likely be those that have published in at least one 1 accredited international journal in the last five 5 years and (optional) may be sourced from the list of your references.
 Such reviewers most certainly have expect knowledge of the topic at hand.
 Any possible conflict of interest with the proposed reviewer must be disclosed to the editor.
 Such a conflict of interest would include the following.

 Such a conflict of interest would include the following - when the proposed reviewer: